vmleon/learning-library/analytics-library/sailgp/ml/ml.md

 ### Objectives
 In this lab, you will:
-- Learn some basic machine learning principles, which you can apply to a myriad of (business) problems.
+- Learn basic machine learning principles, which you can apply to a myriad of (business) problems.
 - Learn how you can perform machine learning in Autonomous Data Warehouse, and analyze the results in Oracle Analytics Cloud, without having to be a data science expert!

 ### Prerequisites